tanyalama/lynx_pardinus/README_step1_fluidigm_data_curation.md

 Fluidigm Data Curation
 ===
-Fluidigm is a....
-Dont know how to explin what it is....

-This is a bioinformatics pipeline to extract raw data obtained from  96 samples x 96 SNPs Fluidigm / Biomark chipseq assays and format curation to construct consensus genotypes and calculate genotyping error rates.
+This is a bioinformatics pipeline used to extract and curate raw data obtained from the JUNO Fluidigm platform for downstream analyses.

-## Objective
+## Objectives
-Execute a data extraction and curation pipeline for chipseq data (cite Objective of proyecto LIFE) monitoreo no-invasivo de populaciones de lince iberico etc etc.
+(1) Extract, curate, and prepare data in GENEPOP format (2) Construct consensus genotypes
+(3) Calculate genotyping error rates
+(4) Analyze paternity and relatedness among all new and existing individuals in the database

 ## Table of Contents
 [TOC]